 I continued adding to Play, which is the second story in the Barnstorming series. kes7 created a great playground for us to collaborate, so I worked on Paradox, a story crossing between Tesseract and Times of the HG Wells.
 Steff also added Lili as a shout out in her story, The Cajun Caitian, so I added a story where Lili and FalseBill‘s Naurr have a correspondence, and am hoping Bill and I can continue it and eventually place it on the archive.

-Boldly Reading’s Blog Prompt #10 asks about characters’ sexualities in Star Trek Fanfiction.
-And that can be a bit of a minefield.
+Boldly Reading’s Blog Prompt #10 asks about character sexuality in Star Trek Fanfiction.
+And character sexuality can be a bit of a minefield.
 Here’s what it asks –

 Your Questions, Should You Choose to Accept Them